fnalways/terminus-docs/docs/manual/tutorials/set-custom-domain.md

 # Set up a custom domain for your Olares

+By default, when you create an account in LarePass, you get an Olares ID with the `olares.com` domain.
+This means you access your Olares services through URLs like `desktop.{your-username}.olares.com`.
+While this default setup saves you from common network and domain configuration hassles, you might want more personalization.

 This tutorial walks you through setting up your own domain for your Olares.

+## Objectives
+In this tutorial, you will learn how to:
-By the end, you’ll have a custom domain bound to Olares ID and be able to install and activate Olares with it.
+- Bind your custom domain to Olares ID
+- Activate your Olares with your custom domain
+- Access all Olares services through your custom domain

 ## Before you begin